What’s the Difference Between SIP, Flexi SIP, and VIP?

 5. Goal-Based Planning: Ideal for retirees needing consistent income, managing a child’s education costs, or funding lifestyle expenses during a sabbatical.

 SWP is helpful in situations where you need a regular income stream.
-If you’re retired and no longer receive a salary, SWP can provide consistent income from your investments.
+IIf you’ve retired and stopped earning a salary, you can use an SWP to generate consistent income from your investments.
 It’s also helpful for covering other regular expenses like education costs for your child.
 For those taking a career break or sabbatical, SWP can help manage living costs without depleting your savings.
-SWP ensures a fixed, predictable income for these specific needs, allowing you to manage financial obligations without selling off your investments.
+SWP provides a steady income, helping you meet financial needs without liquidating your entire investment.

 Sanriya Finvest Logo